Julia Reichert, Oscar-winning godmother of documentaries, dies

 And over the years, she mentored dozens of emerging filmmakers as a Professor of Motion Pictures at Wright State University.

-Julia Reichert was 75.
-She leaves her partner Steven Bognar, daughter Lela Klein Holt, three brothers, two grandchildren, a nephew and a host of loving friends and colleagues.
+Reichert leaves her partner Steven Bognar, daughter Lela Klein Holt, three brothers, two grandchildren, a nephew and a host of loving friends and colleagues.